Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-1.md

 ## Part Two: Base Styles

 In part one we learnt:
-- The [Origami component specification](/spec/v1/components/) tells us what standards we must meet to create an Origami component.
+- The [Origami specification](/spec/v1/) is deprecated, but some sections provide a useful reference to create components compatible with Origami tools and services whilst they are updated.
 - The [Origami Build Tools](https://github.com/Financial-Times/origami-build-tools) command line interface is used to help us develop and test components.
 - Specifically, we learnt about the Origami Build Tools `init` command to generate a component to work from when developing a new component.
 - Origami components use `git` source control and are stored remotely on Github.